Stevie Salas: Career

 Co-Wrote and Produced the new project/band INABA/SALAS with Japanese superstar vocalist, multi-instrumentalist and songwriter Koshi Inaba for the Japanese record label Vermillion Records.
 Chubby Groove album was released on January 18, 2017 and was the No. 2 album in the country that week, and remained in the top 10 for several weeks after.
 The album was supported by sold-out Chubby Groove Tour 2017 that played throughout Japan in January/February 2017.
 The record was certified Gold in Japan on October 4, 2017.

-On February 15, 2020, Inaba/Salas released their second album, titled Maximum Huavo.
+Salas is former advisor of contemporary music at the Smithsonian National Museum of the American Indian.
+In 2022, he played guitar on tour with the MC5 led by guitarist Wayne Kramer and featuring singer Brad Brooks, bassist Vicki Randle, and drummer Winston Watson.

 Musical influences

 Salas' musical influences are derived mainly from the late 60s and 70s rock and roll music, as well as funk.
 Salas has been influenced by notable musicians such as James Brown, Jimi Hendrix, Mick Ronson, David Bowie, and Frank Black.